-A five-year combined BA/MA program is offered to Brown undergraduate concentrators who know by their junior year that they wish to pursue such an option, and have enough credits in the concentration to be able also to complete the MA requirements in their senior year plus one more year.
-To arrange such a schedule, the student should meet with the Undergraduate Supervisor as early as possible in the junior year to go over the requirements and also to make sure that enough classes have been taken in the proper areas to satisfy concentration requirements.
+A five-year combined BA/MA program is offered to Brown undergraduate concentrators who know by their junior year that they wish to pursue such an option, and have enough credits in the concentration to also be able to complete the MA requirements in their senior year plus one more year.
+To arrange such a schedule, the student should meet with the Undergraduate Supervisor as early as possible in the junior year to go over the requirements and to make sure that enough classes have been taken in the proper areas to satisfy concentration requirements.
 There is not at this time financial aid available for the fifth year of study.
 Along with the 10 courses required to satisfy the undergraduate concentration, combined BA/MA students will also be required to meet the graduate requirements for the MA degree, which include passing an exam in French and German

 Requirements for the graduate portion of the combined BA/MA degree:

 • The graduate Methods and Practicum courses, offered in sequential Fall semesters

 This will mean that the student will take either Methods HIAA 2920 or Practicum, HIAA 2930, whichever is then being offered, in Fall of the senior year.